Corporation Tax: management expenses: changing investments - general test

 Companies can incur a substantial amount of expenditure on less direct costs relating to acquisitions and disposals.
 When considering whether this expenditure qualifies for relief as an expense of management there are two arguments to consider:

 - Is the expenditure an expense of managing the investment business?

 - Is the expenditure capital in nature?

-The capital argument can only apply to periods starting on or after 1 April 2004 when a specific exclusion for capital expenditure was introduced (ICTA88/S75 (3)).
+The specific exclusion for capital expenditure was introduced for periods after 1 April 2004 (CTA09/S1219 (3)(a)).
 For periods before this date only the first argument can be applied (see CTM08240 for an explanation).
 The issue has been tested in the recent (2004) case of Camas PLC v Atkinson TL3728.
 The Courts considered whether such expenditure was an expense of management.
 They considered the earlier management expenses cases and in particular the ‘severability’ test which had formed the basis of the decision in Sun Life.

 Using that test the Revenue had contended that expenditure could not be severed from the costs of acquisition of an investment once a particular target had been identified.
 This view had been supported by the Irish Supreme Court case, Hibernian v Macuimis 2000ITR75.

 This argument was rejected.
 The Courts concluded that expenditure does not form part of the acquisition costs until, at the earliest, the date of the decision to acquire the investment.
 Prior to that date the expenditure is generally preparatory to a decision to acquire and as such is not closely enough linked to the acquisition to form part of the acquisition costs.
 Expenditure does not cease to be on management simply because a target has been identified.

 Even after there has been a decision to acquire, expenditure could still qualify for relief as expenses of management (see below).